-If possible, attend the information session on April 26 from 1:00 PM - 2:30 PM in BUR 136.
-This session will be facilitated by an Alumni Ambassador representing IIE and will include both a presentation on the program and a Q&A session.
+An information session took place on April 26 from 1:00 PM - 2:30 PM in BUR 136.
+This session was facilitated by an Alumni Ambassador representing IIE and included both a presentation on the program and a Q&A session.

 Potential applicants should register their interest in applying with the campus Fulbright Program Administrator.
 This helps to ensure that the applicant stay informed of deadlines, requirements, and opportunities.

 To register, send an email to Fulbright@austin.utexas.edu containing the potential applicant's name, email address, phone number, academic status (i.e. undergrad, grad, alumnus), country or region of interest, and area of study or research topic.

 The applicant should go to the Fulbright U.S. Student Program website (https://us.fulbrightonline.org/home.html) for country summaries, information about preparing an application, and starting May 1, to being the online application process.

 The Institute of International Education (IIE) Fulbright Student Program Application is available online in interactive PDF format.
 Applicants are required to complete all forms electronically.

 If you are currently enrolled at The University of Texas at Austin, you are required to apply through the Fulbright Program Advisor on campus and submit materials by the UT Austin deadline (September 4, 2013) in order to participate in the institutional review process.

 If you are not currently enrolled, but have graduated from UT Austin, you have the option to either apply through the Fulbright Program Advisor or At-Large.
 We recommend that alumni apply through our campus Fulbright Program Advisor.